ARgorithm/toolkit/docs/docs/tutorials/bubblesort.md

 {!../../examples/bubblesort.config.json!}
 ```

-Now that we are done, we can submit the file to the server
+Finally, we can submit the file to the server.
 <div class="termy">
 ```console
 $ ARgorithm submit bubblesort